axelarnetwork/axelar-contract-deployments/evm/README.md

 6. Upgrade to the new implementation contract
    `ts-node evm/deploy-consensus-gateway.js --upgrade`

-*Note: pass `--salt` for a versioned deployment, e.g. `-s "AxelarGateway v6.5.0"`.
+*Note: a versioned deployment needs both a deterministic deploy method and a salt, e.g. `-m create3 -s "AxelarGateway v6.5.0"`.
+The salt only applies to `create2` and `create3`; the default `create` is nonce based and ignores it, so passing `-s` without `-m` is rejected.
 The default salt is the unversioned `AxelarGateway`, so omitting it derives a different implementation address than a release intends.*

 ## AxelarGasService